thetestspecimen/linux-notes/roundcube.md

 ## Update the main config file

-We now need to tell roundcube where to find the config file, so we reference it in the main config file 'config.inc.php':
+We now need to tell roundcube where to find the config file, so we reference it in the main config file 'config.inc.php', which is also in the 'config' folder:

 ```php
 $config['include_host_config'] = array(